notwhat/flacup/README.md

 #Setup instructions
 Install flacup:
 #
-    Install Python 3.
+    Install Python 3, mktorrent, metaflac
-    Install Metaflac.
-    Install mktorrent
-    Install the latest version of mktorrent from https://github.com/Rudde/mktorrent.
+    apt-get install python3 python3-setuptools metaflac mktorrent
     Install the dependencies with sudo pip3 install -r requirements.txt.
-    Open and modify the username and path variables in flacup.sh Set passwords in autotunes24 and autotunes16 by searching for REPLACEME string
+    Open and modify the username and path variables at the top of flacup.sh Set passwords in autotunes24 and autotunes16 by searching for REPLACEME string
 #